karuppiah7890/calendar-event-booking/STORY.md

 https://stackoverflow.com/questions/23454952/uses-for-optional/
 https://www.geeksforgeeks.org/optional-ofnullable-method-in-java-with-examples/

-I can see lots of arguments to both sides, null and Optional, and some talk around performance and stuff.
+I can see lots of arguments to both sides - null and Optional, and some talk around performance and stuff.

-For now I'm going to defer it and go ahead with null.
+For now, I'm going to defer it and go ahead with null.
 Later I'll think about converting to Optional based on what I find.

 ---